Like pumpkin pie, but so much easier! Made with a graham cracker and toasty pecan crust, these easy creamy pumpkin bars are irresistible.

-- Make Ahead Instructions: Cooled pumpkin pie bars can be frozen up to 3 months.
-The filling can be made, covered, and refrigerated for up to 3 days before pouring into crust and baking.
-Bars pie freeze well for up to 3 months.
+- Make Ahead Instructions: The filling can be made, covered, and refrigerated for up to 3 days before pouring into crust and baking.
+Cooled pie bars freeze well for up to 3 months.
 Thaw overnight in the refrigerator.

 - Pumpkin: I prefer canned pumpkin, not fresh pumpkin puree in this recipe.
-I like to use Libby’s brand.
-Fresh will work in a pinch, but they’re tastier and more firm with canned.
+I typically use Libby’s brand.
+Fresh will work in a pinch, but these pie bars are tastier and more firm with canned.
 Do not use pumpkin pie filling.